Managing Healthcare Costs

 In the good old days, religious orders ran and staffed many of our hospitals with unpaid nuns and volunteers.
 Likewise, most medical school and residency teaching was provided by volunteer physicians practicing in the community.
 Moreover, interns and residents were paid a paltry wage and medical school tuitions and textbooks were quite affordable.
 There was little medical practice specialization, advertising was unethical and end of life supportive care was usually provided by the extended family in the home setting.

 In summary, these underlying structural and cultural obstacles severely hamper initiatives for real transformational change.
-Indeed, lack of price elasticity, misplaced pay incentives, interest group money, loss of physician control and the natural transformation of the healthcare system have created formable barriers to change.
 And the intrinsic paradigms of the current system create loud background noise whenever we address specific measures that might help to contain costs and improve the healthcare system.

 Now, let’s objectively discuss some specific measure that might help to contain costs.